Table of Contents

 Vibration bark collars generate just that: varying intensities of vibration along your dog’s neck.
 The sensation is annoying (would you enjoy something twitching against your neck?), and your dog learns the irritation follows the bark.
 The best vibration collars change intensity with the failure to stop barking.

 POP View provides the perfect option for active dogs: a vibration collar with adjustable sizing and complete waterproofing.
-The high-quality and durability win praises from owners across the board.
+The high quality and durability win praises from owners across the board.
 Even though there’s only one vibration setting, people felt the collar eliminated their dog’s barking.

 Downside?
 It’s expensive.
 If you want to curb your dog’s nuisance barking, you need to decide if it’s worth the cost.

 Would you prefer having some variability in vibration correction?
 NPS has you covered.
 Not only does NPS provide a warning beep, but it also has a full SEVEN levels of vibration to guide your dog away from their barking behavior.
 The lightweight design suits dogs between 6-120 pounds in weight, with full adjustability.
-The Smart Chip microprocessor filters outside noise, ensuring your dog won’t receive correction for neighborhood dogs’ barking.
+In addition, the Smart Chip microprocessor filters outside noise, ensuring your dog won’t receive correction for neighborhood dogs’ barking.

 The downside?
 Unhappily, people didn’t like the durability of this collar.